apache/cordova-docs/docs/en/edge/guide/appdev/whitelist/index.md

 Platform-soecific whitelisting rules are found in `res/xml/config.xml`.

+For Android versions prior to 3.0, domain whitelisting only works for `href` hyperlinks, not embedded resources such as images and scripts.

 ## iOS Whitelisting

 The platform's whitelisting rules are found in the named application